hjbar/stage_m1/README.md

 the untyped language, that produces a "witness of well-typedness" in the form of an explicitly-typed term -- presumably an annotation of the original program.

-(To keep the project difficulty manageable, our "simple type inference engine" does not handle ML-style polymorphism, or in fact any sort of polymorphism.
-We are implementing type inference for the simply-typed lambda-calculus.)

 #### Abstracting over an effect